Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 A Simple Agreement for Future Equity — a convertible instrument used in early-stage fundraising that converts to equity at a future priced round.

 A SAFE (Simple Agreement for Future Equity) is a convertible instrument widely used in pre-seed and seed fundraising.
 Invented by Y Combinator in 2013, it allows investors to provide capital to a startup that converts into equity at a future priced round, without requiring an immediate valuation negotiation.
+SAFEs have become the default early-stage fundraising instrument in US Silicon Valley deals, with adoption spreading globally over the past decade.

 Related terms